 Many believe that you should go for flame-resistant materials.
 While this can make sense (depending on the materials you select), you shouldn’t be pigeon-holed as far as sleepwear choices are concerned.

 Soft, breathable, and natural fabrics like cotton work just fine.
 However, be sure that they fit snugly.
-U.S. law states (as of June 2000) that children’s sleepwear must be labeled as either snug-fitting (so it won’t easily catch fire) or flame resistant.
+US law states (as of June 2000) that children’s sleepwear must be labeled as either snug-fitting (so it won’t easily catch fire) or flame resistant.

 Also, check that there’s enough room for your baby to stretch his or her legs.
 The wrap should be at least a little loose around the chest and hips.
 Wrapping a baby’s legs and chest too tightly can lead to breathing and hip problems.